adept-thu/Dual-Radar/README.md

 # Label files Discription:
-<b>All values (numerical or strings) are separated via spaces, each row corresponds to one object.</b>
-The 19 columns represent:
+<b>All values (numerical or strings) are separated via spaces, each row corresponds to one object.
+The 19 columns represent:</b>

          Value       Name             Description
          -------------------------------------------------------------------------------------------------------